psychemedia/storytelling-notes/unforeseen-nonsense.md

 "But, in the name of Heaven, is there no one here, not a soul to speak to me?
 I shall burst!
 I cannot stand it."
 He makes a cigarette; he makes another.
 No improvement!

-"Ha! what a heartless creature!" they shout from outside. " How many braves have perished, and she does not loose her tongue!
+"Ha! what a heartless creature!" they shout from outside.
+"How many braves have perished, and she does not loose her tongue!
 Why a saint under vow of silence would speak!"

-"Troth," continues the Prince, " was it not I that used to have any number of men who would cudgel their brains to despair and tax their conversational powers to the utmost, just to amuse me; and now I have come to this nest of savages, to lose my life for nought!
+"Troth," continues the Prince, "was it not I that used to have any number of men who would cudgel their brains to despair and tax their conversational powers to the utmost, just to amuse me; and now I have come to this nest of savages, to lose my life for nought!
 Well spake my sire and my mother!
 But since the Lady Princess will not speak with us — will not you, per chance, little shelf, speak a word with us, who are here all alone, and have no one to talk to?"

 "Gladly, master," answers the shelf; "if I would not speak for your sake, do you think I would for the sake of yonder wretch?"